tvjg/iswitchw/README.md

 ### Usage

-iswitchw strives to be as intuitive as possible.

 * `Capslock` activates iswitchw
 * `Esc` cancels at any time
 * `Tab/Shift + Tab` `Down/Up` `Ctrl + J/K` navigate next/previous row